Cairhiin/animated-card/README.md

 ![image](https://user-images.githubusercontent.com/21054780/236259737-98193214-f0f5-467a-9509-db818c9b3526.png)

 ## Usage
-Pass your component to withAnimatedBorderCard and pass the props you want to change.
+Pass your component to withAnimatedBorder and pass the props you want to change.
 You may change any or none of the props as all have a default fallback.

 Available Props: